Table of Contents

 This kind of grass is the best grass for shade in Georgia, because it will beautify your lawn since the mowing height recommendation is 3.5 – 4 inches.

-This can be included on your list for the best grass for shade in Georgia, because tall fescue is a drought tolerant and shade tolerant grass.
+This can be included on your list for the best grass for shade in Georgia, because tall fescue or festuca arundinacea is a drought tolerant and shade tolerant grass.
 This grass can adapt to the temperature changing easily although it changes extremely.

 FAQ (Frequently Asked Questions)